-&lt;sup>161 See, e.g., American Civil Liberties Union, Comment (Dec.
+181 See, e.g., American Civil Liberties Union, Comment (Dec.
 10, 2018).

-&lt;sup>162 E.g., 84 Fed.
+182 E.g., 84 Fed.
 Reg. at 41,310-11 ("Some commenters stated that including SNAP in the public charge determination would worsen food insecurity primarily among families with older adults, children, and people with disabilities. . . .
 Several commenters stated that the sanctions associated with the use of Medicaid and Medicare Part D benefits would result in reduced access to medical care and medications for vulnerable populations, including pregnant women, children, people with disabilities, and the elderly. . . .
 Many commenters said that reduced enrollment in federal assistance programs would most negatively affect vulnerable populations, including people with disabilities, the elderly, children, survivors of sexual and domestic abuse, and pregnant women. . . .
 Several commenters said the proposed rule would adversely affect immigrant women, because they will be more likely to forego healthcare and suffer worsening health outcomes.")

-unwarranted choices" of these individuals.
-84 Fed.
-Reg. at 41,313.
-DHS does not and cannot contend, however, that all noncitizens who forego benefits in order not to be penalized by the Rule are misinformed and confused.
-On the contrary, it concedes that discouraging benefits use by noncitizens is precisely one of the Rule's goals.
-Moreover, in light of the repeated expressions of hostility by members of the Trump Administration to immigrants and immigrants' purported heavy use of public benefits, including not least of all those by President Trump himself, it is difficult to avoid concluding that such confusion was intended.
+expressions of hostility by members of the Trump Administration to immigrants and immigrants' purported heavy use of public benefits, including not least of all those by President Trump himself, it is difficult to avoid concluding that such confusion was intended.
 More fundamentally, DHS cannot credibly disclaim responsibility for the damage the Rule will predictably cause by attributing that damage to supposed confusion about the Rule.
 At the least, the enormously complex nature of the Rule, as discussed above, and the Rule's heavy reliance on subjective assessments by USCIS officers of the "totality of the circumstances," make such confusion inevitable.